-Kitsap Transit's Ride service provides on-demand trips to people living in several parts of Kitsap County.
+Kitsap Transit's On-Demand ride services respond when requested by people living in several parts of Kitsap County.
 This service is a cost-effective way to provide mobility in less-dense parts of Kitsap County, where there are too few people or jobs for a fixed-route bus to be effective.

-This LRTP plans for six new on-demand Ride zones that would provide service in growing parts of Kitsap County where planned land uses will likely not be dense enough to support fixed routes.
+This LRTP plans for six new on-demand ride zones that would provide service in growing parts of Kitsap County where planned land uses will likely not be dense enough to support fixed routes.